ccetinkaya/hackday_t6/README.md

 [hack.opendata](https://hack.opendata.ch/event/35#top)

 ## 2) Practical Approach to solve the challenge
-### Set up the environment
-1. Create connection to the MongoDB
-2. Test the Backend with Postman

 ### Architecture
 For this project the database management system MongoDB is used for the data storage.
 For the backend Python Flask is used, for the frontend the JavaScript React Framework and for the visualisations Tableau.